Overhead view of artist developing a logo design

 Here are some additional benefits of trademarking your business name:

-• Provide clarity:Trademarking your business name keeps your consumers from becoming confused with another business, which could affect your sales.
+• Provides clarity: Trademarking your business name keeps your consumers from becoming confused with another business, which could affect your sales.

-• Prevent legal action: If you and another business have the same or similar name within your industry, there’s potential that you could open yourself up to lawsuits or legal actions without a trademark.
+• Prevents legal action: If you and another business have the same or similar name within your industry, there’s potential that you could open yourself up to lawsuits or legal actions without a trademark.
 Once you register, you’ll be able to take legal action if another business uses your business name.

 If you don’t trademark your business, you may be open to legal trouble if another business has a similar name to yours — especially if they’ve trademarked it — and you may be forced to rename your business entirely.
 Additionally, your business name won’t have the potential to be nationally recognized or given protection without a trademark.

-How to trademark a business name
+How to trademark your brand

 Trademarking alternatives

-If you don’t want to or are unable to trademark your business name for some reason, there are other ways to protect it.
+If you don’t want to or are unable to trademark your business name for some reason, there are other ways to protect your brand.
 For example, if you register as an LLC or corporation within your state, it’s prohibited for another company to adopt your business name.
 If you cannot form an LLC, you may be given the same protections if you register for a trade name or DBA within your state.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.